Numerical Methods for Ordinary Differential Equations

 Prof.dr.ir.
 F.J.
 (Fred) Vermolen is a Full Professor in Computational Mathematics at the University of Hasselt in Belgium.
 He obtained his PhD degree from the TU Delft in 1998.
 Thereafter he worked at CWI and from 2000 he joined the TU Delft as an assistant professor in the section Numerical Analysis.
 His research is related to analysis, numerical methods and uncertainty quantification for partial differential equations.
 He has given courses in numerical analysis for more than 10 years.

-Martin van Gijzen, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science
+Martin van Gijzen, Delft Institute of Applied Mathematics (DIAM), Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands

 Prof. dr. M.B.
 (Martin) van Gijzen is Full Professor in High-Performance Computing at the Delft Institute of Applied Mathematics of the TU Delft in The Netherlands.
 He obtained his PhD degree from the same university in 1994.
 Before returning to the TU Delft in 2004, he hold positions at the Utrecht University and at TNO, both in The Netherlands, and at CERFACS in France.
 His research topics include High Performance Computing, iterative solvers for large scale linear systems and eigenvalue problems, model order reduction, and inverse problems.
 He has worked on many applications, including topology optimisation, MR imaging, numerical modelling of ocean circulation, and acoustic and elastic wave propagation.